AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Bulk metadata import fails because of incorrect date format (NPR-36428).

-* When a selection is made in the Properties page to update metadata, the interface is slow to respond when there are many options provided by the schema (NPR-36430).
+* When a selection is made in the [!UICONTROL Properties] page to update metadata, the interface is slow to respond when there are many options provided by the schema (NPR-36430).

 * Search Filter using the [!UICONTROL Expiry Status] predicate is not working (NPR-36436).

-* The dropdown for various fields in Folder Metadata Properties do not display the last selected values (NPR-36937, CQ-4314429).
+* The popup menu for various fields in [!UICONTROL Folder Metadata] properties does not display the last selected values (NPR-36937, CQ-4314429).

 * When searching for files and folders, if user applies a filter and selects [!UICONTROL Files & Folders], only the files are displayed but not the folder (CQ-4319543).